craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Repeat the above, to francisco@adatumXXXXXX.onelearndns.com.

 1. Switch to the Edge tab running **Office 365 Security & Compliance**.

 1. In the navigation pane, select **Threat management > Review**.
 In the center pane, select **Quarantine**.

 1. Review the quarantined messages.

+*The GTUBE test email should trigger the anti-spam features of an email system.
+Sometimes, however, Exchange Online rejects it before the message reaches a tenant.
+Check the inbox of alias@outlook.com for any NDRs.*

 ### Exercise 2: Configuring client access policies